Solar Power on Mercer Island

 Our selected solar contractor has generously offered to give back to the community!
 When we reach the campaign goal of 30 signed contracts, they will donate a 2-panel solar array to Mercer Island (and labor), for installation at a local non-profit venue, to be determined.
 For every 10 contracts beyond that, we win another solar panel to be added to the array.
 Tell your neighbors to go solar!

-For more information about volunteer opportunities, and Solarize on Mercer Island, email
+For more information about Solarize Mercer Island, email

 City Sustainability Manager Ross Freeman or call (206) 275-7662.